40 Places to see in Sri Lanka

 Kalpitiya is the newest addition to the beach resort list of Sri Lanka.
 Kalpitiya is lying 163 km north-ward from Colombo.
 Kalpitiya not only popular as one of the best places for whale and dolphin watching.
 There are a large number of travellers gathering here for whale watching during the north-west monsoon (From April to November).
 Kalpitiya is the most popular beach holiday destination in Sri Lanka for kitesurfing.

 Mirissa is another unpopular beach holiday destination in southern Sri Lanka.
 Mirissa lies 154 km from Colombo and it takes around 2 hours to reach this idyllic beach resort from the airport.
-Mirissa has one of the best beaches in the island, but it is visited only by a few travellers.
-Mirissa is most important as a whale watching spot.
-Mirisa is included in most Sri Lanka trips but not as a beach holiday destination but also as a whale watching destination.
+Mirissa has one of the best beaches on the island, but it is visited only by a few travellers.
+Mirissa is most important as a whale-watching spot.
+Mirisa is included in most Sri Lanka trips but not as a beach holiday destination but also as a whale-watching destination.

 Negombo is primarily a beach holiday destination in the west coast of Sri Lanka and lies 30 km from the Colombo and 10 km from the airport.
 This fancy coastal town is the shortest gateway for travellers, especially for foreign travellers, who wish to have a short vacation in the country.

 Nilaveli is another beach holiday destination in the east coast of Sri Lanka.
 This is one of the best beaches if you look for a Sri Lanka beach holidays from April to November.
 Nilaveli is a coastal town lies 280 km from Colombo.
 This coastal town has wide sandy beaches with warm waters of the Indian ocean.
 The Nilaveli marine sanctuary is just a few hundred meters away from the mainland and provides top-notch diving and snorkelling experience for travellers, who are heading to the east coast.